hantswilliams/flask-api-template-healthcare-/healthcare-template-app/readme.md

 TOKEN_EXPIRATION_DAYS: 7 # days untill the token will expire
 ```

-## HIPAA / HITRUST items covered in this example app:

-1. RBAC - prevents unauthorized access to PHI
-    - With simple dedicated GUI for admin to manage roles-permissions, and users
-2. 2-Factor Authentication - prevents unauthorized access to PHI
-    - Currently set to Google Authenticators
-3. Session Timeout - prevents unauthorized access to PHI
-    - Currently set to 5 minutes
-4. Session Security:
-    - Session cookie is only allowed over HTTPS (SESSION_COOKIE_SECURE)
-    - Session cookie is only allowed to be accessed by the server (SESSION_COOKIE_HTTPONLY)
-    - Session cookie is only allowd by the server that set it (SESSION_COOKIE_SAMESITE)
-5. Minimum password length and complexity - prevents weak passwords
-    - Currently set to 8 characters, 1 uppercase, 1 lowercase, 1 number, 1 special character
-6. Account lockout - prevents brute force attacks
-    - Currently set to 5 attempts, lockout for `15 minutes`
-7. Login audit trail - tracks who is accessing PHI
-    - Captures IP address, username, and timestamp
-    - Currently part of `User` model table
-8. User activity audit trail - tracks what users are doing with PHI
-    - Captures all endpoints accessed, method, and timestamp
-    - Currently in datatable called `UserActivityLog`
-9. Password expiration - prevents unauthorized access to PHI
-    - Currently set to 90 days
-10. Overall application monitoring -
-    - Currently with Sentry.io
-    - Have built in basic RegEx rules to reduce/prevent PHI (or PII) from being logged in Sentry
-11. Rotating API tokens - prevents unauthorized access to PHI
-    - Currently set to 7 days
-    - The config is found in the DB model: `APIToken`
-12. API limiting
-    - Each end up currently has a set limit of 1 request per second
-    - Can individually set limits for each endpoint

 ## Decesions
 - API is stateless; requires token that is rotated every 7 days, and associated with a users role and permissions